Paul-Asamoah-Boadu/Predicting-the-Cooling-Load-of-Buildings/README.md

 <a id="into"></a>
 <h2>Introduction</h2>

 The energy efficiency of buildings is becoming an increasingly important issue, both from an environmental and economic perspective.
-In this project, we focus on using machine learning to predict the cooling load requirements of buildings as a function of building parameters.
-Specifically, we aim to use eight building parameters to predict the cooling load.
+In this project, I focus on using machine learning to predict the cooling load requirements of buildings as a function of building parameters.
+Specifically, I aim to use eight building parameters to predict the cooling load.
 The dataset used for this project is obtained from the UCI Machine Learning repository and contains a total of 768 observations.
 The dataset is explored, preprocessed, and then used to train and evaluate various machine learning models.
 The primary objective of this project is to build a robust predictive model for cooling load requirements, which can aid in the design and development of energy-efficient buildings.

 <a id="data"></a>
 <h2>Data Gathering</h2>